Equity, Diversity, Inclusion and Belonging Self Assessment Tool (EDIB SAT)

 Organisational capabilities are defined at an organisational or other appropriate high level of granularity.
 Service capabilities refer to operational levels that might be considered at a lower level of granularity, possibly specific to a particular content stream.

-ORGANISATIONAL CAPABILITY - Overview
+Organisational Capability - Overview

 [A] Organisational Viability